AndrewAtLarge/BibUpdate/README.rst

 ============

 You need to have Python_ installed.
-In principle, this program should work on any system that supports Python_, however, I can only promise that it will work on an up-to-date mac or Linux system.
+In principle, this program should work on any system that supports Python_, however, I only promise that it will work on an up-to-date mac or Linux system.
 In the event that it does not install I may not be able to help you as I will not have access to your system.